IC Student Employment Handbook

 - STUDENT – Graduate Assistantship

 Student positions in this series are specifically for eligible graduate students who have been awarded Graduate Assistantships through their academic departments.
 Unlike the other job series, students in the series do not have the associated Job Levels as identified below.
 Student Graduate Assistantship pay is negotiated and determined by the academic program, in conjunction with the Student Compensation Structure, as amended.
+Note that Graduate Assistantships do not function in the same way as student employment, and have a separate process.

 Students with a Graduate Assistantship award will either be considered Exempt or Non-Exempt.